DhavalSharma19/ISSU_Tool_Automation/README.md

 We call function device_configuration from device_config_lib.
 Based on device_config_flag and feature_wise_config_flag set as 0 or 1 in the datafile. <br>

 If device_config_flag == 1 and feature_wise_config_flag == 1 <br>
-Configure the device and also configure all feautures mentioned in the data file. <br>
+Configure the device and also configure all feautures mentioned in the data file. the functions used for feature wise configuration are also mentioned in the device_config_lib file only.<br>

 If device_config_flag == 1 and feature_wise_config_flag != 1 <br>
 We configure all features at a time, load device jinja files and configure through genie configure_by_jinja2 api from the file in templates_dir. <br>